Back to Jesse Leavitt's profile

 Biochar made easy!

-Posted by Jesse Leavitt over 6 years ago
+Posted by Jesse Leavitt almost 7 years ago

 Possibly the easiest, fastest, and most efficient method for producing biochar